-We are scheduling the work in stages to help with the traffic management in and out of the Peninsula estate.
+Work is required at all three intersections into the estate (Bow, The Circus and Vasse).
+Therefore we are scheduling the work in stages to help with the traffic management in and out of the Peninsula estate.
 We are doing our best to try to balance the safety of our work crew and road users, with that of the impact of people living in the Peninsula Estate.

 Want to receive email updates?

 If you want to be added to our email distribution list for updates on this work please email firstname.lastname@example.org

 We understand this work is disruptive to local residents in the Burswood precinct.
 Thank you for your patience and understanding while we complete this essential work.

 Luke Yanev CIVCON Project Manager, 0403 367 916

 Robert Sherlock Quality Assurance, Water Corporation T: 0408 239 318

 Larissa Stanley, Community Engagement Water Corporation